Last updated: 4/25/2022 | April 25th, 2022

 If you’re an art fan, visit the Art Museum Of Montserrat.
 It has works by Monet, Dali, Picasso, and many other famous artists.
 Lastly, be sure to visit the local market (it’s on the way to the monastery).
 It’s the perfect place to buy local products like fresh produce, cheese, honey, and artisan crafts.
 And if you’re an adrenaline junkie, there is tons of rock climbing to be done here as well (either solo or with a hired guide).

-Tickets for the hour-long journey cost around 24 EUR (round trip).
+Tickets for the hour-long journey (via train and cable car) cost around 24 EUR (round trip).
+A combined ticket to the monastery and museum is 18 EUR.

 13. Take a Stroll on La Rambla